 AN INFLUENCE FOR THE FUTURE

 The Group B rally supercars did not die out instantly with the FISA cancellation of the category.
-While the B/12 and B/11 classes were banned from official WRC competition and further evolution of these cars now outcast, the rules allowed the less powerful Group B cars designed directly from production models to continue competing.
+While the B/12 and B/11 classes were originally banned from official WRC competition and further evolution of these cars now outcast, the rules allowed the less powerful Group B cars designed directly from production models to continue competing.
 A few countries did however allow the top tier “silhouette” Group B supercars to roar along rally stages but this was mostly the case in Africa and Eastern Europe where the FISA had little control.
 Spain, since it allowed prototypes to be run in its events, was also a niche for the banned cars to compete.

 One particular exemption from the FISA’s Group B ban was achieved by tough negotiations between Austin Rover Motorsport and Britain’s authorities to allow the MG Metro 6R4 in their national rally series.
 However, one requirement was that the power had to be reduced to 300 BHP, leading to the creation of the well-known “Clubman 300”.
 This version of the car still competes favourably in Britain to this very day.